Mimo1103/MessengerApp/README.md

 - Jackson

 # Architecture
-The application consists of a locally hosted Server to which the Client connects to:
+The application consists of a locally hosted server to which the client connects to:
-- The Server is built with Spring Boot and handles all incoming messages via a REST API.
+- The server is built with Spring Boot and handles all incoming messages via a REST API.
-- The client uses JavaFX to provide a graphical user interface which allows the player to write messages and send them.
+- The client uses JavaFX to provide a graphical user interface for sending messages.